akkiicloud/5_Imaging_fault_system_using_2D_electrical_resistivity_tomography_ERT_Thesis/README.md

 4_ERT_Modeling
 Synthetic modeling and Smoothness-Constrained Geometry-Preserving Inversion (SCGPI) scripts used to investigate different fault representations and evaluate inversion performance.

-Together, these repositories provide the complete workflow of the study, from field data acquisition and preprocessing to inversion, modeling, interpretation, and the final thesis.
+Together, these repositories provide the complete workflow of the study, from field data acquisition and preprocessing to inversion, modeling, interpretation, and the final thesis (Akash_Gupta_Thesis).